 The final tab is Logs & Attributes, consisting of three sections.

 Section 2 covers activity logs.
-All user activities from the creation of the new Purchase Order onwards are logged.
+All user activities from the creation of the new purchase order onwards are logged in the Activity Log, while the Workflow Activity Log displays automated actions performed by task workflows.

 Section 3 covers transactions generated from the purchase process.